IntelCompH2020/domain_classification/docs/_sources/usage.rst.txt

    * ``/path/to/datasets`` is the path to the source data folder.
    * ``/path/to/zeroshot`` is the path to a folder containing a pre-trained zero-shot model utilized for the selection of a subcorpus from a category name.
    * TASK is the name of the task to run.
+   * CLASS_NAME is the name of the target category (only for tasks requiring it)
    * param1, param2 are the names of the specific parameters
    * PARAM1, PARAM2 are their values